CIDARLAB/genetic-circuit-partitioning/README.md

 # genetic-circuit-partitioning
-Partitioning a randomly sythesized graph, or
+Partitioning a randomly synthesized graph, or a given genetic circuit of interest